MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-A07-inference-1cat_CI-simulation.md

 \begin{center}\includegraphics[width=0.7\linewidth]{05-A07-inference-1cat_CI-simulation_files/figure-latex/unnamed-chunk-2-1} \end{center}

-14. Report both the 95\% confidence interval (question 9) and the 90\% confidence interval (question 13).
+16. Report both the 95\% confidence interval (question 9) and the 90\% confidence interval (question 13).
 Is the 90\% confidence interval narrower or wider than the 95\% confidence interval?

 \vspace{0.5in}

-15. Explain why the upper value of the confidence interval is truncated at 1.
+17. Explain why the upper value of the confidence interval is truncated at 1.

 \vspace{0.3in}

 \setstretch{1.5}

-16. Fill in the blanks below to write a paragraph summarizing the results of the study as if writing a press release.
+18. Fill in the blanks below to write a paragraph summarizing the results of the study as if writing a press release.

 Researchers were interested if infants observe social cues and would be more likely to choose the helper toy over the hinderer toy.
 In a sample of (sample  size) _____________infants, (number of successes) _______________chose the helper toy.
 A simulation null distribution with 1000 simulations was created in RStudio.
 The p-value was found by calculating the proportion of simulations in the null distribution at the sample statistic of 0.875 and greater.
 This resulted in a p-value of (value of p-value)_______________.
 We would observe a sample proportion of (value of the sample proportion) ______________________ or (greater, less, more extreme) _____________________ with a probability of (value of p-value)___________________
 IF we assume ($H_0$ in context) ____________________________________________.
 Based on this p-value, there is (very strong/little to no) ______________________ evidence that the (sample/true)_____________________ proportion of infants age 6 to 10 months who will choose the helper toy is (greater than, less than, not equal to) _____________________ 0.5.
 In addition, a 95\% confidence interval was found for the parameter of interest.
 We are 95\% confident that the (true/sample)_________________________ proportion of infants age 6 to 10 months who will choose the helper toy is between (lower value)________________ and (upper value)____________________.
 The results of this study can be generalized to (all infants age 6 to 10 months/infants similar to those in this study)___________________________ as the researchers (did/did not)_____________________ select a random sample.

 \setstretch{1}

-\newpage

 ### Take-home messages